 In a very remorseful letter sent by Elizabeth to Mary’s son (now King James VI), Elizabeth I made peace with herself by apologizing for not halting the execution of Mary.
 She laid the blame at the door step of William Davison, her Secretary.

-Click here to find out why Elizabeth I refused to get married all her life.
+Click here to find out why Queen Elizabeth I refused to get married all her life.